tibs/pact-talk/README.rst

 to see the original reStructuredText source, you have to click on the "Raw" link at the top of the file's page.)

+The 16x9 aspect ratio slides are `<pact-slides-16x9.pdf>`_ and are stored here for convenience.
+The 4x3 slides aren't provided because I'd need to do more work to make them well-formatted, which doesn't seem worth doing when I'm not going to be presenting in a physical venue.

-Since this version of the talk uses PDF slides, which I produce via rst2pdf_, I'm including the resultant PDF files in the repository.
-These may not always be as up-to-date as the source files, so check their timestamps.
+The PDF files may not always be as up-to-date as the source files, so check their timestamps.

-* The 4x3 aspect ratio slides are `<pact-slides-4x3.pdf>`_.
-* The 16x9 aspect ratio slides are `<pact-slides-16x9.pdf>`_.

 Making the PDF files
 ~~~~~~~~~~~~~~~~~~~~